Welcome to Cranmer’s Substack by Philip Crump - exploring politics, culture and law.

 Subscribers to Cranmer’s Substack include many current and former politicians of different persuasions, journalists, expert commentators, academics and everyday New Zealanders who are interested in commentary and analysis on today’s key topics.

-My articles have been republished by The Spectator and a number of popular blogs.
+My articles have featured in the New Zealand Herald, The Spinoff and RNZ, and have been republished by The Spectator and a number of popular blogs.

 I’m currently a member of the Waitangi Tribunal and Board of New Zealand on Air.
-In accordance with the requirements of those roles I will be maintaining a politically neutral position.
+In accordance with the requirements of those roles my writing will be politically impartial.
 My articles are written solely in my personal capacity and do not reflect the views of any organisation with which I am affiliated.

-By subscribing, every new post from Cranmer’s Substack goes direct to your inbox and can be accessed on the website.
+By subscribing, every new article from Cranmer’s Substack goes direct to your inbox and can be accessed on the Substack website or mobile app.

 If you click through from your email you will be automatically logged in.
 If you come to the website separately, you can log in through the Home or About pages.